Student AI Fluency Curriculum

 1clearer answer to what graduates should actually know and be able to do with AI

-Student fluency should be broader than prompts and tool tricks.
+Six domains of student AI fluency - broader than prompts and tool tricks.

 The map is designed to help institutions think more clearly about the mix of knowledge, judgment, communication, ethics, and applied use students need in an AI-shaped environment.